 6.3 In the case of an emergency Board of Directors meeting only, directors may participate by phone, if unable to attend the meeting, but in no event shall the Article VIII requirement for a quorum of five directors be waived.

-1.0 At the hour of the meeting, the Commodore, or in his/her absence, the Vice Commodore, Treasurer, or Secretary shall call the meeting to order and preside over same.
+1.0 At the hour of the meeting, the COMMODORE, or in h1.0 At the hour of the meeting, the Commodore, or in his/her absence, the Vice Commodore, Treasurer, or Secretary shall call the meeting to order and preside over the same.

 2.0 The order of business shall be as follows: